-- 29. The Czech Republic encouraged Cameroon to submit its reports to the relevant treaty bodies in a timely manner and recommended (a) the issuance and implementation of a standing invitation to all special procedures; (b) accession to the OP-CAT, establishment national of preventive mechanisms accordingly and further to adopt additional measures, including granting suspensive effect to appeals against deportation orders, to ensure its full implementation without any exceptions to the principle of non-refoulement; (c) to intensify effort to educate and train police, prison staff, law enforcement personnel and judges on all aspects of human rights; (d) the decriminalization of same-sex activity between consenting adults and adoption of measures to promote tolerance in this regards, which would also facilitate more effective educational programmes for the prevention of HIV/AIDS. - 30.
-The United Kingdom of Great Britain and Northern Ireland noted that democratic reform had been slow.
-While commending creation of ELECAM, it recommended that the Government took steps to ensure the independence of ELECAM, including through allocation of sufficient budget.
-Noting serious breaches of civil and political rights by the forces of law and order, including torture, it urged Cameroon to fight impunity for police and security forces, hoping for the full and effective implementation of the Code of Criminal Procedure and recommended signing and ratifying OP-CAT.
-It urged an even stronger approach to systematic corruption, including through the Change Habits Oppose Corruption Programme.
-It recommended that Cameroon agreed to the visit of the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression. - 31.
-Chad commended Cameroonian efforts to implement its national, sub-regional and international human rights undertakings, such as through its creation of structures to defend human rights and the funding of projects to improve living standards of its population and its cooperation with the various human rights bodies.
-Chad urged development partners to extend to Cameroon the aid needed to achieve it human rights objectives. - 32.
-Brazil praised Cameroon for its inspiring record of freedom of religion, as a multi-ethnic country.
+29. The Czech Republic encouraged Cameroon to submit its reports to the relevant treaty bodies in a timely manner and recommended (a) the issuance and implementation of a standing invitation to all special procedures; (b) accession to the OP-CAT, establishment national of preventive mechanisms accordingly and further to adopt additional measures, including granting suspensive effect to appeals against deportation orders, to ensure its full implementation without any exceptions to the principle of non-refoulement; (c) to intensify effort to educate and train police, prison staff, law enforcement personnel and judges on all aspects of human rights; (d) the decriminalization of same-sex activity between consenting adults and adoption of measures to promote tolerance in this regards, which would also facilitate more effective educational programmes for the prevention of HIV/AIDS.

+30. The United Kingdom of Great Britain and Northern Ireland noted the slow speed of democratic reform and reports of vote-rigging in the last elections.
+Whilst commending the establishment of ELECAM, it raised the independence of members and recommended that Cameroon took steps to ensure ELECAM's independence, including through allocation of sufficient budget.
+It cited the serious breaches of civil and political rights by forces of law and order in the United Nations summary report and urged Cameroon to combat impunity for police.
+It hoped to see the effective implementation of Cameroon's Criminal Procedure Code and recommended that Cameroon signed and ratified the OP-CAT.
+It supported efforts to address corruption but urged a stronger approach.
+It recommended that Cameroon agreed to the visit of the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression.

+31. Chad commended Cameroonian efforts to implement its national, sub-regional and international human rights undertakings, such as through its creation of structures to defend human rights and the funding of projects to improve living standards of its population and its cooperation with the various human rights bodies.
+Chad urged development partners to extend to Cameroon the aid needed to achieve it human rights objectives.

+32. Brazil praised Cameroon for its inspiring record of freedom of religion, as a multi-ethnic country.
 Noting efforts to deal with the situation in prisons, Brazil hoped Cameroon might overcome resource constraints in implementing its recently approved Code of Criminal Procedural.
 Supporting Cameroon's initiative to provide medicine at low costs or free of charge, particularly by increasing public expenditures in acquisition and distribution of medicine, Brazil noted that challenges related to social and economic development seemed to have hindered human rights efforts, particularly in the areas of education, health, housing and social security.
 Brazil asked Cameroon if there would be any specific area where international cooperation would be welcomed.
 It stressed the importance of assuring that no discrimination occurred on grounds of sex, race, origin or sexual orientation.
 Brazil recommended to Cameroon (a) to ratify the Convention on the Prevention and Punishment of Crime of Genocide; and the OP-CAT; (b) to continue its efforts to universalize free primary education; (c) to amend domestic law regarding homosexuality, with a view to decriminalize it; and (d) to create awareness among its population with a view to adopt legislation aiming at prohibiting enforced FGM.